codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

   For example, add tags to projects, and then enforce access control for pipelines through project tags, instead of relying on pipeline-level tags.
 So you can add tags to projects with pipelines that all teams can view and run (Read), but only the platform can Create/Edit/Delete.

 * **Git-repository access**
-  Git-repository access is a specialized from of access control that controls the Git repositories from which users can load [pipeline definitions](#enable-disable-access-to-pipeline-yamls-by-source).
+  Git-repository access is a specialized form of access control that controls the Git repositories from which users can load [pipeline definitions](#enable-disable-access-to-pipeline-yamls-by-source).

 Let's review the different access mechanisms and then m